 The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland

 At the museum, you can learn all about Icelandic witchcraft - even how to make yourself invisible!
 And you will even "see" an invisible boy!

-It was in the year 1652 that the first man was burned as a sorcerer, up in North Iceland.
-His name was Jón Rögnvaldsson and he was charged with raising a ghost (zombie) to cause harm to his enemy.
+In the year 1652, the first man was burned as a sorcerer in North Iceland.
+His name was Jón Rögnvaldsson, and he was charged with raising a ghost (zombie) to cause harm to his enemy.

-I am happy that I was not alive in these dark ages of Iceland.
+I am glad I was not alive during these dark ages in Iceland.

+The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland